GarrettJenkinson/informME/README.md

 o distance between neighboring CpG sites

-o location of the last CpG site in the chormosome
+o location of the last CpG site in the chromosome

 o length of chromosome (in base pairs)

-NOTE: This step must be completed before proceeding with the next step, but it is only done once per reference genome.

 D.2.
 METHYLATION DATA MATRIX GENERATION:
 ----------------------------------------

-        getMatrices.sh [OPTIONS]  -- BAM_FILE CHR_NUM TOTAL_PROC
+        getMatrices.sh [OPTIONS]  -- BAM\_FILE CHR\_NUM

-Wrapper that takes a BAM file as input and generates matrices for informME.
-Each chromosome subdirectory includes the MATLAB file phenoName_matrices.mat.
-Each file contains the following information for each genomic region, which will be subsequently used in model estimation:
+This step takes the BAM file BAM\_FILE as input and generates the methylation data matrix for chromosome number CHR\_NUM.
+The file BAM\_FILE is expected to be in BAMDIR by default.
+The output produced by this step is stored by default in a subdirectory in INTERDIR named after the chromosome number CHR\_NUM (e.g. if CHR\_NUM is 10, then the output will be stored in INTERDIR/chr10/).
+The file will preserve the prefix from the file BAM\_FILE and the suffix '\_matrices.mat' will be appended (e.g. if BAM\_FILE is normal\_sample.bam and CHR\_NUM is 10, then the output file will be stored as INTERDIR/chr10/normal\_sample\_matrices.mat).
+The output file profuced will contain, for each genomic region, the following information which will be subsequently used in model estimation:

 o data matrix with -1,0,1 values for methylation status

 o CpG locations broken down by region.

-NOTE: This step must be completed before proceeding with the next step.
+NOTE: we recommend taking advantage of the array feature available in SGE and SLURM based clusters to submit an individual job for each chromosome.

 D.3.
 MODEL ESTIMATION & ANALYSIS:
 ---------------------------------

-        informME_run.sh [OPTIONS] -- MAT_FILES PREFIX CHR_NUM TOTAL_PROC
+        informME_run.sh [OPTIONS] -- MAT\_FILES PHENO CHR_NUM

-This step estimates the parameters of the Ising probability distribution used to model methylation within equally sized (in base pairs) non-overlapping regions of the genome.
-Each phenoName_fit.mat file contains the following information for each genomic region used in model estimation:
+This step is comprised of two phases.
+In the first phase, informME learns the parameters of the Ising probability distribution by combining the methylation data matrices provided through the argument MAT\_FILES (comma-separated list) for chromosome number CHR\_NUM.
+The MAT\_FILES are all expected to be in a subdirectory named after CHR\_NUM in INTERDIR by default.
+The output generated by this phase will be stored by default in a subdirectory in INTERDIR named after chromosome number CHR\_NUM as well, and will have as prefix PHENO and the suffix '\_fit.mat' will be appended (e.g. if sample\_normal-1,sample\_normal-2,sample\_normal-3 is the list passed as MAT\_FILES, 'normal' is the PHENO passed, and CHR\_NUM is 10, then the output will be stored as INTERDIR/chr10/normal\_fit.mat).
+The output file will contain the following information:

 o CpG distances

 o CpG densities

 o estimated alpha, beta, and gamma parameters of the Ising model

 o initial and transition probabilities of the inhomogeneous Markov chain representation of the Ising model

 o marginal probabilities at each CpG site

 o the log partition function of the estimated Ising model

-This is followed by methylation analysis of a given phenotype by computing a number of statistical summaries of the methylation state, including probability distributions of methylation levels, mean methylation levels, and normalized methylation entropies, as well as mean and entropy based classifications.
+The second phase of this step consists in analyzing the model learned by computing a number of statistical summaries of the methylation state, including probability distributions of methylation levels, mean methylation levels, and normalized methylation entropies, as well as mean and entropy based classifications.
 If desired, this step also computes entropic sensitivity indices, as well information-theoretic quantities associated with methylation channels, such as turnover ratios, channel capacities, and relative dissipated energies.
-Each chromosome subdirectory contains the MATLAB file phenoName_analysis.mat for each phenotypic methylation sample (lungnormal-1, lungcancer-1,  etc.), with each phenoName_analysis.mat file containing the following information for each genomic region used in model estimation:
+The output of this second phase will be stored in the same directory as the otuput of the first phase, and will have the same prefix as well.
+However, the suffix in this case will be '\_analysis.mat' (e.g. following the previous example, the path of the output file of this second phase will be INTERDIR/chr10/normal\_analysis.mat).
+The output file will contain the following information:

 o The locations of the CpG sites within the genomic region